marschro-divae/acdl_helper/README.md

 - node > v16
 - npm
 - git
+- java 11 (optional, if crx-package should be build)
 - maven (optional, if crx-package should be build)

 ### 2. Run development environment